Last Updated on

 - When you are finished with this step of the recipe, take out about ¼ of this tomato sauce and reserve it for later.
 You will add it to the finished dish, thus enhancing its flavor and bright color.

-- Many of the recipes for Jollof rice I have read talk about letting the rice burn a little at the bottom of the pan, that would give it a really authentic taste.
+- Many of the recipes I’ve seen recommend letting the rice burn a little at the bottom of the pan, which would give it a really authentic taste.

 - I was not so keen on doing that, so I thought I would add some smoked paprika and some smoked ground black pepper to give it a bit of a smoky flavor.

-- I did and the flavor was wonderful, but without even trying, I did manage to slightly burn the rice at the bottom of the pan, despite the fact that I used a non-stick pan.
+- I did and the flavor was wonderful, but without even trying, I did manage to slightly burn it at the bottom of the pan, despite the fact that I used a non-stick pan.

-- So, I just assume that this slightly letting the rice burn is just the way it is supposed to be when cooking jollof rice.
-And that crusty rice layer at the bottom of the pan is absolutely delicious, while eating I was wishing there was more of it there.
+- So, I just assume that this slightly letting the rice burn is just the way it is supposed to be when cooking this Nigerian dish.
+And that crusty layer at the bottom of the pan is absolutely delicious while eating I was wishing there was more of it there.

-The Nigerian jollof rice is often served as a side dish for meats or fish.
-Often, the chicken or other kind of meat is already included in the dish, I am definitely planning to make some Jollof chicken with drumsticks next time, I found a mouth-watering recipe somewhere.
+- The Nigerian jollof rice is often served as a side dish for meats or fish.
+Often, the chicken or other kind of meat is already included in the dish.

-It could also be served with fried plantains (I would, if I would ever be able to find plantains around here), with a dish called moi-moi, which is actually a Nigerian steamed bean pudding, with coleslaw or steamed vegetables.
+- It could also be served with fried plantains, with a dish called moi-moi, which is actually a Nigerian steamed bean pudding, with coleslaw or steamed vegetables.

-I ignored all these serving suggestions and served the jollof rice with some delicious Croatian Cevapci or Cevapcici, which are amazing grilled ground meat rolls.
+- I ignored all these serving suggestions and served this side dish with some delicious Croatian Cevapci or Cevapcici, which are amazing grilled ground meat rolls.
 Fusion food, if I may say so, but such a great combination!